Piano Day

 Iwan Llewelyn-Jones

-Iwan Llewelyn-Jones has established himself as one of the finest pianists of his generation.
-He has performed at many of the world’s prestigious concert halls including the Wigmore Hall, Leipzig Gewandhaus, Sydney Opera House, and St David’s Hall.
-He has received several accolades, including the Sir Geraint Evans Award in recognition of his significant contribution to Welsh music.
+Described by the Daily Telegraph as ‘a pianist of impeccable taste, confidence and stylish sensitivity’, Iwan Llewelyn-Jones has firmly established himself as one of the finest pianists of his generation.
+He has performed at many of the world’s prestigious concert halls including the Wigmore Hall, Queen Elizabeth Hall, Leipzig Gewandhaus, and the Sydney Opera House.
+Iwan is the Artistic Director of the 2025 Wales International Piano Festival, having curated the previous two Festivals in 2016 and 2021.
+He has been the recipient of several awards and honours, including the Sir Geraint Evans Award in recognition of his significant contribution to Welsh music.
+Iwan is a Steinway Artist and combines a busy international performing schedule with his role as Senior Lecturer and Director of Music Performance at Bangor University.

 Piano Day Classes